element

 Accountability and long-term change

-SNAICC continues to work closely with the Coalition of Peaks and all governments to implement the National Agreement, advocate for culturally safe policy reform and hold all parties accountable for measurable progress.
-Through shared decision-making mechanisms, including cross-sector working groups and implementation planning, we are committed to improving structural inequities, closing educational and opportunity gaps and reducing over-representation of Aboriginal and Torres Strait Islander children in systems like child protection.
+SNAICC continues to work closely with the Coalition of Peaks and governments to implement the National Agreement, advocate for culturally safe reform and hold all parties accountable for measurable progress.
+Through shared decision-making, implementation planning and national advocacy, we remain committed to addressing structural inequities, closing opportunity gaps and reducing the over-representation of Aboriginal and Torres Strait Islander children in systems, such as child protection, so children and families can thrive, now and into the future.

 Resources